Every City in the USA

 2019 593,490 July 1, 2019

-What's the median income in Baltimore?
+What is the median household income in Baltimore?

 Median household income is 20% below the U.S. median ($62,177 vs $77,719); 19.7% live in poverty — 7.2 points above the 12.5% U.S. rate.